Whyzanet/WhyzaGC/README.md

 There are a number of networking functions which should be self explanatory ( mDNS, Web server, NTP client, serial to telnet/HTTP, unix syslog, OTA upgrades ).

-The random number generator uses the pulse signal from the MightyOhm to generate an  interrupt which will read the current value from a looping counter that counts from 0 to 15, which is then output as a hex value to serial/telnet/HTTP (Tlog).
+The random number generator uses the pulse signal from the MightyOhm to generate an  interrupt which will read the current value from a looping counter ( basically a roulette wheel ) that loops and counts from 0 to 15, which is then output as a hex value to serial/telnet/HTTP (Tlog).
 Collating and analying this random output is discussed below.

 The code is broken up into individual functions so if you want to see how one of the functions work it should be straightforward.